BradyDouthit/cytoscape-html/README.md

-# NOTE: This is a side project for me and I have not had time to work on it lately.
-A lot of what is in this readme is the plan but not yet implemented.
-Would not recommend using this repo as of 11/30/2023.

 # cytoscape-html
 `cytoscape-html` is designed to enhance your Cytoscape.js experience by introducing a seamless integration of HTML nodes within your network visualizations.
 With this extension, you can effortlessly incorporate HTML-based content as nodes, offering a new dimension of creativity and interactivity to your network graphs.